Fort Independence (Massachusetts): Existing structure

-Work on the present fort was to begin in 1833 under the third system of US fortifications, supervised by Colonel Sylvanus Thayer, one of the nation's leading military engineers of the time.
-However, commencement was delayed until 1836 due to funding problems cause by an inflation spike.
-The new fort would have walls 30 ft high and 5.5 ft thick.
-It was constructed primarily out of granite from Rockport, Massachusetts.
-The re-built fort was substantially complete by 1848, although repairs and other work continued until 1861.
-At the height of its strength during the American Civil War, the fort mounted 96 cannon, some of which were 15-inch Rodman guns capable of firing a 450-pound shot more than 3 mi.
+Work on the present fort began in 1833 under the third system of US fortifications, supervised by Colonel Sylvanus Thayer, one of the nation's leading military engineers of the time.
+The new fort had walls 30 ft high and 5.5 ft thick and was constructed primarily out of granite from Rockport, Massachusetts.
+It was substantially complete by 1848, although repairs and other work continued until 1861.
+At the height of its strength during the American Civil War, it mounted 96 cannon, some of which were 15-inch Rodman guns capable of firing a 450-pound shot more than 3 mi.
 A small part of Castle William's brick structure remains in the rear portion of the present fort, but is covered up by subsequent stonework.

 At the start of the Civil War in 1861, Fort Independence was garrisoned by the Fourth Battalion Massachusetts Volunteer Militia.
 The battalion set the fort in order and were trained in infantry and artillery drill, eventually forming the nucleus of the 24th Regiment Massachusetts Volunteer Infantry.
 At least two other infantry regiments were trained at Fort Independence during the Civil War—the 11th Massachusetts and the 13th Massachusetts.